Skip to main content

 Some universities will only ask for two A Levels with good passing grades in order to enrol on a criminology degree.

-Another way you can gain the qualifications for an undergraduate degree is by enrolling onto our Access to Higher Education Public Services Diploma.
+Another way you can gain the qualifications for an undergraduate degree is by enrolling onto our Access to Higher Education Law and Criminology Diploma.

 This course will lead you to university with the knowledge to hit the ground running.
 During the course, you will cover: